wso2/docs-open-banking/en/docs/advanced/publish-an-api.md

 23.Select the **AccountandTransaction V3.1** API and locate **Subscriptions**.
 Then, click **Subscribe**. ![subscribe_api](../assets/img/get-started/subscribe-api.png)

 !!!note
-        The name of the sample Acccount Information Service API is **AccountandTransaction V3.1**.
-Select the relevant API that you publish following the steps given in this document.
+        The name of the sample Account Information Service API is **AccountandTransaction V3.1**.
+Select the relevant API name according to the Swagger file you published.

 24.Select the application from the dropdown list and click **Subscribe**.